KellyBlack/Precalculus/documentation/source/polynomials.rst

 * Determine the difference quotient at a point given a function.

-Goals for activity 8 (Section 2.1 of the book)
+Goals for Section 2.1 of the book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Students should be able to do each of the following: